Prizren Bistrica

 The most important tributaries of Prizren's Lumbardh are Shartica, Petroshnica, Drajçica, Lubinja, Jabllanica and Lumi i Manastirit.

+The fast-flowing river water passes under Prizren's many bridges as it travels through the city.

 Name

 The river's name, Lumbardh, literally translates to White River in Albanian.
 The adjective, i Prizrenit, differentiates it from the other Lumbardh tributaries of the White Drin (Drinit të Bardhë) in the Dukagjini area.

 The name Bistrica means "clearwater" in Serbian.
-The adjective Prizrenska, "of Prizren", is added to distinguish it from other Bistrica rivers in the Dukagjini region: Dečani Bistrica ("of Dečani"), Lumbardhi i Pejës ("of Peja/Peć"), Kožnjar Bistrica ("of Kožnjar"), Loćane Bistrica ("of Lloqan/Loćane"), etc.
+The adjective Prizrenska, "of Prizren", is added to distinguish it from other Bistrica rivers in the Metohija region: Dečani Bistrica ("of Dečani"), Peć Bistrica ("of Peć"), Kožnjar Bistrica ("of Kožnjar"), Loćane Bistrica ("of Loćane"), etc.